 The Great Square of Pegasus is a great jumping off point for finding the famous Andromeda galaxy, also known to astronomers as M31.
 As seen from mid-northern latitudes, the Great Square of Pegasus looks like a … well … a big square.
 Go figure.
-The Great Square of Pegasus sparkles over the eastern horizon around mid-evening (roughly 10 p.m. daylight-saving time) in early August.
-A month from now – in early September – you’ll see the Great Square in the same place in the sky some 2 hours earlier (8 p.m. daylight-saving time).
-By autumn, people at northerly latitudes will see the Great Square of Pegasus by nightfall.
+The Great Square of Pegasus sparkles over the eastern horizon at about 9 p.m. daylight-saving time in late August.
+A month from now – around the September equinox – the Great Square returns in the same place in the sky some 2 hours earlier.
+By autumn, people at northerly latitudes will see the Great Square of Pegasus at nightfall.

 For some idea of the Great Square’s size, extend your hand an arm length from your eye.
 You’ll see that any two Great Square stars are farther apart than the width of your hand.